 Two options are available: Enabled or Disabled.
 The default setting is Enabled.
-This setting allows the BIOS to try three kinds of boot devices that set from the above three items.
+This setting allows the BIOS to try to boot devices other than the three which are listed in the above First, Second and Third Boot Devices.
+If you set to Disabled, the BIOS will boot from only the three kinds of boot devices that are set above.